-General Information
+General information

-The following provisions apply to all of the sub-funds set up under DWS Invest II, SICAV.
+The following provisions apply to all sub-funds set up under DB Advisors SICAV (the "Investment Company").
 The respective special regulations for each of the individual sub-funds are contained in the special section of the Sales Prospectus.